wencke-lm/AuthorshipClassification/README.md

-This project was written on Windows 8 and upon completion tested by a reviewer on __ The Python version used on both operating systems was 3.7.3.
+This project was written on Windows 8 and upon completion tested by a reviewer on Windows 10.
+The Python version used on both operating systems was 3.7.3.

 ## Name
-main.py - a program managing a collection of author profiles, based on which classification for texts of (supposedly) unknown authorship can be performed
+main.py - a program managing a collection of author profiles, based on which classification of texts of (supposedly) unknown authorship can be performed

 ## Description
-Given a set of candidate authors, text samples of known authorship covering all the candidate authors(= training corpus) and text samples of (supposedly) unknown authorship (= test corpus), authorship attribution describes the problem of deducing an author proﬁle from the former to be used in attributing a candidate author to each of the later (Stamatatos, 2009).
+Given a set of candidate authors, text samples of known authorship covering all the candidate authors (= training corpus) and text samples of (supposedly) unknown authorship (= test corpus), authorship attribution describes the problem of deducing an author proﬁle from the former to be used in attributing a candidate author to each of the latter (Stamatatos, 2009).
-The first step of deducing profiles is done by the class *AuthorModel* and the second step of attributing a candidate author based on these profiles is done by the class *AuthorIdent*. *AuthorModel* is a subclass of *dict* and its instances can be understood as feature vectors.
+The first step of deducing profiles is done by the class *AuthorModel* and the second step of attributing a candidate author based on these profiles is done by the class *AuthorIdent*.
+The instances of *AuthorModel* can be understood as feature matrices, its attributes are feature vectors for features belonging to different categories.
-The **nltk** library was used to perform the natural language processing necessary for the subsequent feature extraction and mainly visible in the function *AuthorModel._nlp* where tokens are enriched with e.g. information about their POS-Tag and lemma, before they are finally returned as **namedtuple**s in blocks of complete sentences.
-Feature extration and normalization is performed in the Function *AuthorModel.__extract_features*.
+The **nltk** library was used to perform the natural language processing necessary for the underlying feature extraction and mainly visible in the function *AuthorModel._nlp* where tokens are enriched with e.g. information about their POS-Tag and lemma, before they are finally returned as **namedtuple**s in blocks of complete sentences.
+Feature extraction is performed in the Function *AuthorModel._extract_features*.
+To return all normalized features in a single a vector the function *AuthorModel.normalized_feature_vector* is used.
-The User interface to those methods is the function *AuthorModel.train*.
-Furthermore the functions *AuthorModel.write_csv* and *AuthorModel.read_csv* offer the possibility of respectively saving and loading trained feature vectors.
+The user interface to those methods is the function *AuthorModel.train*.
+Furthermore, the functions *AuthorModel.write_json* and *AuthorModel.read_json* offer the possibility of respectively saving and loading trained feature matrices.
-The class *AuthorIdent* can be seen as a feature vector or profile management system, providing several services to the user including adding (*AuthorIdent.train*) and deleting (*AuthorIdent.forget*) profiles as well as performing the classification task (*AuthorIdent.classify*) based on the added profiles.
+The class *AuthorIdent* can be seen as a feature matrix or profile management system, providing several services to the user including adding (*AuthorIdent.train*) and deleting (*AuthorIdent.forget*) profiles as well as performing the classification task (*AuthorIdent.classify*) based on the added profiles.
 While those two classes are the main pillars of the project, another module *mtld.py* includes an implementation of the vocabulary richness score MTLD chosen because it is said to be the measure most immune to varying text lengths a characteristic deemed important for the chosen data set.
 *distributions.py* includes subclasses of **Counter**.
 They are used for normalizing counts and have been used to produce visualizations of the data with **matplotlib** and **numpy**, but this functionality is not directly accessible in the framework of the project.

-Other modules used are **tqdm** and from the standard library **functools**, **logging**, **os**, **sys**, **types**.
+Other modules used are **tqdm** and from the standard library **functools**, **logging**, **os**, **sys**, **types**, **unittest**, **re**, **json**.

 ## Requirements
+Depending on the operating system *python* may have to be replaced with *py* or *python3*.
 The following steps are necessary for initializing the project environment:
-+ Create and activate Virtual Environment (recommended) On Windows:
++ (recommended) Create and activate Virtual Environment On Windows:
    ```sh
    $ python -m venv env